fastforwardlabs/mdff15-meta-learning-report/src/05-challenges.md

 As we saw previously, learning occurs in two stages: gradual learning is performed across tasks, and rapid learning is performed within tasks.
 This requires two learning rates, which introduces difficulty in choosing hyper-parameters that will help achieve training stability.
 The two learning rates introduce hyper-parameter grid search computation - and hence, time and resources.
 It is also important to select the learning rate for the adaptation process carefully, because the model is learning over only a few examples.
 In that regard, some solutions or extensions to MAML have been developed to reduce the need for grid search or hyper-parameter tuning.
 For example, Alpha MAML^[[Alpha MAML: Adaptive Model Agnostic Meta Learning](https://arxiv.org/abs/1905.07435)] eliminates the need to tune both the learning rates by automatically updating them as needed.
 MAML++, on the other hand, proposes updating the query set loss (meta-loss) for every training step in the adaptation process, which can help eliminate the training instabilities.
-(They also suggest various other steps to make it computationally efficient.)
+(The authors also suggest various other steps to make it computationally efficient.)

 Research that performs neural architecture search for gradient-based meta-learners^[[Auto-Meta: Automated Gradient Based Meta Learner Search](https://arxiv.org/abs/1806.06927)] also suggests that approaches like MAML and its extensions tend to perform better with deeper neural architectures for few-shot classification tasks.
 While note-worthy, the approach nevertheless should be explored further, with more experiments.